raghavsingh05/Newsletter-signup/README.md

 # Newsletter-signup
-This news letter Web App sends latest news using API
+This newsletter Web App sends the latest news using API Using Mailchimp